volopasse/Ramblings-of-a-hackintosher/Experiment.md

 ## AptioMemoryFix & AptioInputFix explained

-If you wanted to boot macos succesfully, you needed one of the following:
+If you wanted to boot macOS succesfully, you needed one of the following:

 - OsxAptioFix
 - OsxAptioFix**2**